 Your Instructor will also show you how to tie different knots commonly use in scuba.

-The bow line is one of the easiest knots to learn, and it’s useful when it comes to securing a line around a fixed point or ring, or to create a loop at the end of a line.
+The bowline is one of the easiest knots to learn, and it’s useful when it comes to securing a line around a fixed point or ring or to create a loop at the end of a line.
 It can take a bit of practice to master and there are also a few ways to tie it.
 One of the best things about a bowline is that it cannot be undone when there is a load on the end of it, but it can be easily untied once the load is removed.
 Secured properly, it is a very strong knot for various purposes.
-There is also the figure of 8, Sheet bend, Square knot and the Double half hitch.
+There is also the figure of 8, Sheet bend, Square knot and the double half hitch.

 Besides your basic scuba equipment, you’ll need a compass and underwater slate.

-PADI (Junior) Advanced Open Water Divers who are at least 12 years old can enroll in the Search and Recover Diver course.
+PADI (Junior) Advanced Open Water Divers who are at least 12 years old can enrol in the Search and Recover Diver course.
 PADI (Junior) Open Water Divers with a PADI Underwater Navigator certification also qualify.

 Included in the price

 The cost of the course only 11,000 Thai Baht per person.